A good thing moved closer to perfection….

 I have bought the QWERTZ version, and expect that to be an even better typing experience using FinQwerty.

-They already got OTA updates working, even got one on the pre-production unit (through WiFi)
+They already got OTA updates working, even got them on the pre-production unit (through WiFi)

 Shifted or not shifted.